 Is a tent the best sleeping system for the environment you plan to travel in?
 Maybe a hammock is the better option to beat the heat!

 Hammocks keep air flowing around them, and will keep you cooler as there's more room for airflow underneath than with a tent.
-Of course, you'll need to set up where there are some trees or poles around.
+Of course, you'll need to set up your hammock camping system where there are some trees or poles around.
 Not so easy in the desert, but pretty easy in an olive grove in Greece!

 A hot climate can make it very easy to dehydrate, so keep drinking water.
 You might not feel like you're sweating enough or sometimes you may feel like you're sweating too much – but your body is working hard to keep you cool!